 or a decrease in sexual interest; again these are unusual.

 - More seriously, but rarely, there is an increased risk of developing blood clots (DVT).
 This is about

 the same risk as when taking hormone replacement therapy (HRT).

 - Other very rare possible side effects are strokes, cataracts and, in women, uterine cancer.

-- Women who take tamoxifen should see their GP if they experience vaginal bleeding or pelvic pain.
+- Women who take it should see their GP if they experience vaginal bleeding or pelvic pain.

 Information for patients, families and carers

 You can contact your ENT Specialist at the Melbourne ENT Group (MEG):